ASERG-STELA/shu-development-process/planning/team-communication/level-4/level_4_team_communication_guidelines.md

 * How to use: https://slack.com/intl/en-gb/resources/using-slack/how-to-use-slack
 ### **Emails/Social Media**

-As previously mentioned, communication can be informal at this level, and tools such as those above (which may not be the most professional/industry standard), may be used, so use whichever you and your team are most comfortable with.
+As previously mentioned, communication can be informal at this level, and tools such as those above may be used, so use whichever you and your team are most comfortable with.

 ## 6. References